vinsin002/Dynamic-Pricing-for-Urban-Parking-Lots/README.md

 2. Use the corresponding stream files (`parking_stream_m1.csv`, etc.) to feed simulated real-time data.
 3. Refer to `ppt.pdf` for full methodology, model equations, assumptions, and visual results.

----

-## 📬 Contact

-For questions or contributions, refer to the presentation (`ppt.pdf`) or reach out to the project team.

-> For detailed formulas, assumptions, and visuals, see `ppt.pdf`.

----